mmiv-center/fake-cells/README.md

 ![2000 example training images](images/montage_black.jpg)

-Our model of cells have
+Our model cells have
 - cell walls
 - a tiny nucleus

-We want to develop a segmentation of a cell and sample from it the image.
-In that way the ground truth image is the segmentation and the generated image is just a representation based on imaging physics.
+We start backwards, instead of segmenting an image we will create a segmentation and distort it to looks like an image.
+In that way the ground truth image is the segmentation and the generated image is just a representation based on imaging physics like a 3d point-spread function and photon-shot noise.
+Our generated images look a little like light-microscopy images.